 And then get some great tapas or a great value “menu del día” meal in one of the many restaurants.

-Here are three of my favourite and the top-selling tours to get the most out of your day trip to Palma.
+Here are three of my favourite and top-selling tours to get the most out of your day trip to Palma.

 La Seu Palma Cathedral Mallorca Majorca Spain